DevGrumpiness/casavazquez/README.md

 -   Assign a ticket to yourself (you can also create a new one)
 -   Create a Branch.
 Make the name reflect the ticket title
+-   (maybe run npm install locally)
+-   work on your brnach to solve the ticket
--   Create a pull request
+-   Create a pull request (with a decent description)
 -   don't forget your ticket branch with the current main branch from time to time if woking on a ticket takes some time.

 ## typescript

 Never used typescript before?
 Don't worry!
 You will be fine.
 Actually you will love it.
 Everbody does!
+The code editor basically tells you what to do and prevents the app from crashing hard.

 ## github coespaces